ScooloV/bbpedia/docs/dungeon_bowl/post-game_sequence.md

-***CURRENT TEAM VALUE (CTV):*** This is worked out exam I as above, but minus the current value of any played suffered a Miss Next Game Casualty table result during this game and will be unavailable to play nextga! - Remember to include the current value of any play^ers^ that missed this game; they have now recovered fm^f^ their injuries and are fit to play in the next game.
+***CURRENT TEAM VALUE (CTV):*** This is worked out exam I as above, but minus the current value of any played suffered a Miss Next Game Casualty table result during this game and will be unavailable to play nextga! - Remember to include the current value of any players that missed this game; they have now recovered fmf their injuries and are fit to play in the next game.